Fruitsnack01/old-reddit-image-comments/README.md

-# Old Reddit Image Comments
+# Old Reddit Image Fix

-A simple userscript to view images in comments on the old Reddit website
+A simple userscript for fixing images in comments and certain posts on the old Reddit site

 ## Installation